Cerebral Palsy Lawyer

-Unfortunately, there is no way to guarantee you will win your lawsuit.
-An good cerebral palsy lawyer will never guarantee a win.
+There is no way to guarantee you will win your lawsuit for medical malpractice.
+Reputable cerebral palsy lawyers will never guarantee a certain outcome.
 There are too many factors that cannot be controlled.
 Only an unscrupulous lawyer would give you a guarantee.

 Keep in mind, though, that if you have a solid case of medical negligence which led to your baby’s cerebral palsy, you do have a good chance of winning your case with an experienced cerebral palsy lawyer.

 How Long Does a Cerebral Palsy Case Take?

 What if I Can’t Afford to Hire a Lawyer?

 Most cerebral palsy attorneys offer payment on a contingency basis.
-This means that you pay nothing up front, and the lawyer will get paid only when you win your case.
+This means that you pay nothing up front.
+The lawyer will get paid only when you win your case.
 Attorney fees can vary from one firm to another though, so make sure you know what fees will be taken out of your compensation beforehand.
 Additionally, when an attorney takes on your case with a contingency-based fee, it usually means they are confident that you can have a successful outcome.